q-posev/ml-tsh/README.md

 # ml-tsh

 The ml-tsh set of scripts was initially developed as a patch for the molecular dynamics driver of Atomic Simulation Environment (ASE) in order to perform Trajectory Surface Hopping (TSH) simulations.
 The idea is that one can propagate a classical trajectory on a given PES with a Landau-Zener probability to hop from one state to another.
-The electronic structure calculations are performed either using TD-DFTB method or using the pre-trained Deep Learning (SchNet) model.
+The electronic structure calculations are performed either using TD-DFTB method or using a pre-trained Deep Learning (SchNet) model.

 The script is currently adapted for an electronic relaxation from S3 excited state of neutral phenanthrene.